jmartin4nrel/H2Integrate/README.md

 ## Contributing

 Interested in improving GreenHEART?
-Please see the [Contributing](./CONTRIBUTING.md) section for more information.
+Please see the [Contributor's Guide](./docs/CONTRIBUTING.md) section for more information.